Student Professionalism

 • Recognizes own limits and seeks appropriate help

-• Maintains appropriate boundaries in work and educational settings
+• Maintains appropriate boundaries

-Honour and Integrity: Upholding Student and Professional Codes of Conduct
+Upholding Student and Professional Codes of Conduct

 • Accurately represents qualifications

-Recognize and Respond to Ethical Issues in Practice
+Recognize and Respond to Ethical Issues

-• Applies ethical reasoning skills to case situations
+• Applies ethical reasoning skills where appropriate

 Teachers are asked to rank students from 1 to 5, with 5 being the highest score, for each of the six professionalism domains.
 The assessment of each domain is based on the criteria applicable to the student’s learning activity.
 Teachers have the option of indicating if they were not in a position to assess one or more of the professionalism domains.
 Teachers are required to provide comments regarding any scores of 1 or 2, including those that are based on a critical incident (which is described in more detail below).